Firm Recognition:

 How Our Houston Offshore Injury Lawyers Can Help

-The skilled team of attorneys at The Krist Law Firm, P.C. has more than four decades of experience handling virtually every type of oil rig accident and injury.
-We are dedicated to providing exceptional customer service and we will fight for the maximum compensation possible in your case.
-We are proud of our work on offshore injury cases and our successful track record includes winning one of the largest maritime accident recoveries in Texas history.
+The skilled team of maritime accident attorneys at The Krist Law Firm, P.C. has more than four decades of experience handling virtually every type of oil rig accident and injury.
+We are dedicated to providing exceptional customer service, and we will fight for the maximum compensation possible in your case.
+We are proud of our work on offshore injury cases, and our successful track record includes winning one of the largest maritime accident recoveries in Texas history.

-Call us at (281) 283-8500 to schedule a free case evaluation with one of our offshore injury lawyers today.
+Contact us to schedule a free case evaluation with one of our offshore injury lawyers today.